kimruddock/pawelgrzybek.github.io/_drafts/2017-04-25-make-some-magic-with-css-blend-modes.md

 photo: 2017-04-25.jpg
 ---

-It was an ordinary Wednesday morning, enjoying my morning espresso shot at [Engine Creative](https://twitter.com/enginecreative), when suddenly my lovely colleague Chloe put on my desk the latest issue of [net magazine](https://twitter.com/netmag) that post man just delivered.
+It was an ordinary Wednesday morning, enjoying my morning espresso shot at [Engine Creative](https://twitter.com/enginecreative), when suddenly my lovely colleague Chloe put on my desk the latest issue of the [net magazine](https://twitter.com/netmag) that a post man just delivered.
 I had a quick glance at the cover art that says "Make magic with CSS".
 Pfff — I totally ignored it — I know everything about CSS, don't I?
 It was a really nice espresso.

 It is an ordinary Sunday morning, enjoying my morning espresso shot on my sofa —  time for some press.
-After reading first three paragraphs of "Make magic with CSS" by [Aga Naplocha](https://twitter.com/aganaplocha) I realized that I really felt behind with my CSS.
+After reading first three paragraphs of "Make magic with CSS" by [Aga Naplocha](https://twitter.com/aganaplocha) I realized that I really felt behind with my CSS skills.
 It is a really nice espresso but I'm going to brew more because today is a day to catch up with some CSS magic — blend modes.

 ## Blend modes essentials

-If you have ever used any image editing software like Adobe Photoshop, Affinity Photo or Sketch App you probably have some experience with blending modes.
+If you have ever used any image editing software like an Adobe Photoshop, Affinity Photo or Sketch App you probably have some experience with blending modes.
 Yes — it is one of those features that designers love as it is the shortcut for beautifulness but front-end developers hate as it is laborious to implement.
 A-ha!
 Not anymore!
 I will show you how in a second but first let's put here some [Wikipedia](https://en.wikipedia.org/wiki/Blend_modes) theory.

 > Blend modes in digital image editing are used to determine how two layers are blended into each other.
 However, as each pixel has a numerical representation, a large number of ways to blend two layers is possible.

 ![Blending modes panel in Adobe Photoshop, Sketch App and Affinity Photo](/photos/2017-04-25-1.jpg)

 For lots of designers and developers working with blend modes is a very experimental process.
 Memorizing all mathematical calculations isn't required to use them effectively.
 It doesn't take much time to juggle with some options in Photoshop but it can be very time consuming when the same needs to be done in CSS or JavaScript.
-A little bit of consciousness helps and I will do my best to give you some.
+A little bit of understanding helps and I will do my best to help you with that.

 ### Blend modes by group

 Photoshop and Sketch separate blending options into few meaningful groups.
 Unfortunately Affinity Photo presents it's options in non-grouped manner (worth to add in future version).
-I'm not going to describe algorithm behind each of them as there is plenty of [detailed explanations](https://photoshoptrainingchannel.com/blending-modes-explained/) out there — brief group summary is enough to grasp the concept.
+I'm not going to describe the algorithm behind each of them as there is plenty of [detailed explanations](https://photoshoptrainingchannel.com/blending-modes-explained/) out there — brief group summary is enough to grasp the concept.

 ![Grouped Blending modes in Sketch App](/photos/2017-04-25-2.jpg)